 Work Smarter & Drive Breakthrough Results

 How did the annual pancake breakfast go—and how might you get a better turnout next year?
 How did attendees feel about the silent auction?
 How can you reach new donors or identify giving patterns?
 A cost-effective way to gather market research, online surveys and questionnaires can help nonprofits gauge interest in events and fundraisers, gain a better understanding of donors’ reasons for contributing, and reach earned revenue goals.
 Surveys can help you identify areas of interest to constituents, get to know your users’ opinions, and keep your funders happy.
-Nonprofit survey results can help you uncover the metrics you need to track to in order to drive improvements so that you can spend more time transforming your vision into a reality.
+Nonprofit survey results can help you uncover the metrics you need to track in order to drive improvements so that you can spend more time transforming your vision into a reality.

 Common Areas of Focus for Nonprofits Using Online Surveys

 - Marketing research.
 Getting the word out on your mission and vision is vital to advancing your cause.
 Take this valuable opportunity to tell your story, and get your prospects excited about helping you.
 Test messaging concepts, including potential taglines and logos.
 Does your brand identity effectively communicate your services and expertise?
 Through which marketing channels will you most effectively reach your audience?
 You can also gather ideas on fresh content that your prospects will find compelling and useful—all by sending out a marketing survey.

 - Event planning.
 Nonprofits use surveys for pre- and post-event feedback.
 Gauge interest on activities that donors, partners, volunteers, and staff members would likely attend or be willing to participate in.
 What venues are most accessible or convenient for attendees?
 Use an event planning survey to manage contact information and get insights from your key audience on an array of events, including trainings, strategy sessions, and campaigns to gain a better understanding of funding sources, demographics, staffing, and more.